-Justice Ginsburg in hospital after procedure
+Justice Ruth Bader Ginsburg in hospital after procedure

-Justice Ruth Bader Ginsburg had a minimally invasive non-surgical procedure Wednesday, the high court announced.
+Justice Ruth Bader Ginsburg had a minimally invasive nonsurgical procedure Wednesday, the high court announced.

 She will remain in the hospital until the end of the week and is resting comfortably.